-Judith Foy is Professor of Psychology at Loyola Marymount University where she teaches courses in research methodology, cognition, and mind-brain interactions.
+Judith Foy is Professor of Psychology at Loyola Marymount University where she teaches courses in cognitive neuroscience, research methodology, pain, and mind-brain interactions.
 Dr. Foy earned her Ph.D. in Experimental Psychology (Cognitive Neuroscience) from Kent State University and completed a Post-doctoral Fellowship at UCLA’s Semel Neuroscience Institute.
-Also a credentialed and licensed Speech Language Pathologist, Dr. Foy completed clinical training in rural Maine and urban Los Angeles and maintains a research focus on underserved populations, especially children and young adults with learning and memory difficulties.
-Current directions in her research include hormone, stress and age effects on learning and memory, computer-based working memory interventions for kindergarteners, the relation between cognition and reading, and the role of speech/language skills in early reading development.
+Also a credentialed and licensed Speech Language Pathologist, Dr. Foy received her clinical training in rural Maine and urban Los Angeles.

 Kent State University: Ph.D., Experimental Psychology (Cognitive Neuroscience)